 William Gladstone used his maiden speech in the House of Commons in 1833 to argue against the immediate emancipation of slaves.
 After 1834, when slavery was abolished, the Gladstone family received over £90,000 in compensation.

-The building at 57, Parr Street, Liverpool L1 4JN was the home of the Liverpool Royal Institution from 1817 to 1848.
-The Institution, established by Liverpool merchants in 1814, was founded for the pursuit of literature, science and the arts.
+The building later became home to The Royal Institution from 1817 to 1848.
+The institution, established by Liverpool merchants in 1814, was founded for the pursuit of literature, science and the arts.
 Many of the men who established it were linked to slavery, either as traders or owners of plantations.